bcgov/ppr-deprecated/ppr-api/docs/api_contract/README.md

   by reviewing the new values, removing any that weren't provided and adding any that did not previously exist.
 - Likewise, a similar approach would be to use `PATCH /financing-statements/{financingStatementId}`.
-The benefit of this approach is that it would not be necessary to submit all of the data in the financing statement for a change, which would be a pit simpler than a PUT.
+The benefit of this approach is that it would not be necessary to submit all of the data in the financing statement for a change, which would be a bit simpler than a PUT.
 Additionally, rules around handling changes would be more flexible.
 Challenges would be similar to a PUT.
 - Another approach would be to make individual endpoints for specific types of amendments.
 For example, a debtor transfer could be done with `PUT /financing-statements/{financingStatementId}/debtors`.
 This would require more